Terms & Conditions

 - Students on long-term courses are requested to give their holiday dates at the time of booking.

 - If you are a non-EU student, please ask for a School Holiday Visa Letter before going on holiday.
 It is important that you do this in case the immigration officials require proof of your status upon your return to the UK.
 This letter will contain the dates we have permitted your travel.
 It may also be beneficial to carry proof of availability of fund as they may be required by the immigration officer.
-Please note: Torquay International School is not liable if you are delayed at the border or if you are not allowed back in the UK for any reason.
+Please note: IH Torquay is not liable if you are delayed at the border or if you are not allowed back in the UK for any reason.

 - The minimum age on our Max 4 courses is 30.